 totally alive with his presence, not only capable of sustaining life, but matter

-alive that it will be incapable of sustaining death!
-The people of God will be alive in ways
+alive that it will be incapable of sustaining death, and the people of God will be alive in ways

 greater than that, connected to God in ways that are unfathomable.
 Peter